RahilRehan/learn-devops/109 Jenkins.md

 - if you are using lets say a microservice architecture and you have many services.
 - there might be similar jenkin stages or steps in these different microservices.
 - to reduce redundancy, we create a shared library.
+- these shared library functions can be hosted on github as well

 ### webhooks and triggers
 - to build automatically whenever there is a change in git state(push or merge ...etc)